Type of Cyprus company available:

 Double Tax Treaties between Cyprus & other countries:

-Cyprus has tax treaties with many countries, including the main Western European and North American countries and almost all Eastern European countries (see website section on International Tax Planning for a full list of countries).
-The combination of low or no taxation with the benefits provided by its treaties with many countries make Cyprus a highly desirable location for international tax planning.
+Cyprus has tax treaties with many countries, including with the main Western European and North American countries and almost all Eastern European countries.
+Low taxation combined with the benefits provided by its treaties with many countries make Cyprus a highly desirable location for international tax planning.

 Annual Tax Returns: